UNITES-Lab/CryoNeRF/README.md

 CryoNeRF can be easily applied to new datasets not used in our paper.
 When applying CryoNeRF to these new datasets, unprocessed datasets, we follow similar processes to cryoDRGN, which contains:

 1. Consensus reconstruction [using cryoSPARC.](https://ez-lab.gitbook.io/cryodrgn/cryodrgn-empiar-10076-tutorial#id-2-consensus-reconstruction-optional)

 2. [Preprocess inputs with cryoDRGN](https://ez-lab.gitbook.io/cryodrgn/cryodrgn-empiar-10076-tutorial#id-3-preprocess-inputs) to extract the CTF and pose file from the previous step.

+   1. To extract poses of particles as poses.pkl, you can use the following command

+      ```bash
+      cryodrgn parse_pose_csparc /PATH/TO/YOUR/CS/FILE -D IMAGE_RESOLUTION -o poses.pkl
+      ```

+      and replace `/PATH/TO/YOUR/CS/FILE` with the path to your cs file, and `IMAGE_RESOLUTION` with your image resolution (e. g., 128 for 128$\times$128 particle images)

+   2. To extract ctf of particle images, you can use the following command

+      ```bash
+      cryodrgn parse_ctf_csparc /PATH/TO/YOUR/CS/FILE -o ctf.pkl
+      ```

 3. Perform reconstruction with the extracted CTF and pose using CryoNeRF.

 After processing, please put